IvoNet/scooch/README.md

 ### upgrade to 2.0 from older version

-* move all templates within their own folder in the templates folder
+* Move all templates within their own folder in the templates folder
-* move all themes to their corresponding template in the templates folder you just created
+* Move all themes to their corresponding template in the templates folder you just created
 * Adjust your template html(s) to point to the just moved theme css
-* remove the themes folder
+* Remove the themes folder
-* if you use a docker-compose.yml file you need to remove the /themes volume
+* If you use a docker-compose.yml file you need to remove the /themes volume